VCUWrightCenter/TopExApp/README.md

 #### Clustering Method
 Determines the method used for clustering sentences.
 Options are:

-* **kmeans:** Requires a pre-specified number of cluster to create (see Threshold parameter).
+* **kmeans:** Requires a pre-specified number of clusters to create (see Threshold parameter).
 Also ignores Clustering Distance Metric parameter as Euclidean is required.
 (Default)
 * **hac:** Hierarchical Agglomerative Clustering can be used with any of the Clustering Distance Metrics below, and it requires a height at which to cut the generated dendrogram to create distinct clusters (see Threshold parameter).

 #### Clustering Distance Metric:
 Specifies the method used for determining sentence similarity.
 Options include:

-* **euclidean:** Uses Euclidean distance, which primarily considered similar magnitude of vector elements.
+* **euclidean:** Uses Euclidean distance, which primarily considers similar magnitude of vector elements.
 Is required for K-Means clustering method.
 (Default)
 * **correlation:** Calculates the absolute value of Pearson's correlation coefficient, which primary looks at similar patterns of vector elements and ignores magnitude.
-* **cosine:** Treats embeddings as vectors and calculated the angle between the two vectors.
+* **cosine:** Treats embeddings as vectors and calculates the angle between the two vectors.
 This metric is frequently used in NLP.

 #### Threshold
 The threshold is either 1) the number of clusters, k, for K-Means clustering, or 2) the height of the dendrogram to cut in HAC.
 Note that if using k-means you will get exactly k clusters; however, using HAC may take sone trial and error as the max height of the tree changes with each data set.
 Default is set to 20, which is reasonable for both methods, but it is recommended all users should play with this parameter to identify the optimal value for their corpus.
 See the [Re-Cluster](#usage43) tab options below to adjust this parameter without having to re-process the entire data set (recommended for large data sets).